-- States-orchestrated programmes imposing labour on political prisoners and pre-trial detainees etc.
+- state-orchestrated programmes imposing labour on political prisoners and pre-trial detainees etc.

 Moreover, the EU Commission provides for a list of red flags that can serve as indicators of forced labour.
-Such lists are well-known in other compliance fields as well, e.g., red flags published by the Financial Action Task Force (FATF) as regards Anti-Money Laundering.
+Such lists are well-known in other compliance fields as well, such as red flags published by the Financial Action Task Force (FATF) as regards anti-money laundering.
 In case that red flags are identified the need for a deep-dive due diligence is triggered and companies should enhance their efforts to explore actual risks.

 According to the Guidance identified red flags can be grouped into the following three categories:

-Risk factors linked to migration and informality, e.g. (amongst others):
+2. Risk factors linked to migration and informality, such as:

 The EU Commission also provides for a few considerations on dealing with risks of state-controlled forced labour.
-More guidance is given (e.g.) with respect to responsible disengagement in case of limited corporate leverage on business partners and in relation to remediation.
+More guidance is given for example with respect to responsible disengagement in case of limited corporate leverage on business partners and in relation to remediation.

 The imminent relevance for companies to conduct thorough due diligence (as regards forced labour in particular) is – apart from improving the global human rights’ situation – underscored by increasing litigation risks in all areas of law, including alongside civil liability also administrative and criminal responsibility.